37+ Google SERP Features: A Complete Guide

 Overview

-The element appears when searching for sporting events and displays live scores and results, upcoming matches, and other important details.
-There are several formats of how this feature can be displayed.
+This element appears when searching for sporting events.
+It displays live scores and results, upcoming matches, and other important details.
+This feature can be displayed in several formats.
 If users search for a particular team, they may see a box containing upcoming games and even links to purchase tickets.
 Other results may include information on the latest games.

 Example